Ares-Developers/Ares-docs/bugfixes/type2/factoryloadsharing.rst

 for alternative exits other instances of the same BuildingType.
 In Ares this has been extended to search for all BuildingTypes with the same ``Factory`` and ``Naval`` settings.

-NB: This fix currently prevents the so-called 'kennel hack' from working.
+.. note:: This fix currently prevents the so-called 'kennel hack' from working.

 .. versionadded:: 0.1